-Students are expected to contact their professors to make arrangements for missed coursework prior to missing class for illness or the Campus Ministries Office Administrator for missed chapel.
+Students are expected to contact their professors to make arrangements for missed coursework prior to missing class for illness or the Office of Spiritual Life Administrator for missed chapel.
 A student who is unable to attend class or chapel for medical reasons may contact the nurse.
-Verification of contact or visit related to illness, not an excuse, will be sent to faculty or the Director of Discipleship Ministries.
+Verification of contact or visit related to illness, not an excuse, will be sent to faculty or the Assistant Director of Spiritual Life.
 For extended health related absences, written documentation from a health care provider is required.